Addiction Recovery Care founder Tim Robinson indicted in federal court, resigns

 Expand All

-Tim Robinson, founder and owner of what was once Kentucky’s largest drug addiction treatment company, was criminally indicted Thursday by a federal grand jury on charges of wire fraud and monetary transaction in property derived from specified unlawful activity.
+Tim Robinson, founder and owner of what was once Kentucky’s largest drug addiction treatment company, was criminally indicted Thursday by a federal grand jury on charges of wire fraud and money laundering.

 The June 4 indictment, filed in the Eastern District of Kentucky, charges Robinson with attempting to resell millions of dollars worth of tax credits.
 Robinson “knowingly, and with intent to defraud, devised and intended to devise a scheme to defraud and obtain money by means of materially false and fraudulent pretenses,” the indictment says.